shwezhu/shwezhu.github.io/content/post/golang/practice/012-http-related.md

 For all requests, `ParseForm()` parses the **raw query** from the URL and updates r.Form.
 For POST, PUT, and PATCH requests, **it also reads the request body**, parses it as a form and puts the results into both r.PostForm and r.Form.
 Request body parameters take precedence over URL query string values in r.Form.
 For other HTTP methods, **or when the Content-Type is not application/x-www-form-urlencoded, the request Body is not read**.

-Therefore, you can pass data in the query string or in the request body at front end, when you want
+Therefore, you can pass data in query string or in the request body.
+When you pass data with request body and the `Content-Type` header is `application/x-www-form-urlencoded`, it will be same to sending data with query stirng.

+The `Content-Type` header can be `application/json`, `application/x-www-form-urlencoded`, `multipart/form-data`, learn more: [Curl Basics - David's Blog](https://davidzhu.xyz/post/cs-basics/017-curl/)

+How to send form data in `application/x-www-form-urlencoded` format: [Tricks in Javascript - David's Blog](https://davidzhu.xyz/post/js/practice/001-tricks/#4-send-username-and-password-form)

 Learn more: [http package - net/http - Go Packages](https://pkg.go.dev/net/http#Request.ParseForm)